ludwig-ai/ludwig-docs/docs/configuration/features/text_features.md

 (default `transfo-xl-wt103`) model using the Hugging Face transformers package.
 Adds novel positional encoding scheme which improves understanding and generation of long-form text up to thousands of tokens.

-#### DistilBERT Encoder

-The `distilbert` encoder loads a pretrained [DistilBERT](https://medium.com/huggingface/distilbert-8cf3380435b5) (default `distilbert-base-uncased`) model using the Hugging Face transformers package.
-A compressed version of BERT, 60% faster and smaller that BERT.

-#### CTRL Encoder

-The `ctrl` encoder loads a pretrained [CTRL](https://arxiv.org/abs/1909.05858) (default `ctrl`) model using the Hugging Face transformers package.
-CTRL is a conditional transformer language model trained to condition on control codes that govern style, content, and task-specific behavior.

-#### CamemBERT Encoder

-The `camembert` encoder loads a pretrained [CamemBERT](https://arxiv.org/abs/1911.03894) (default `jplu/tf-camembert-base`) model using the Hugging Face transformers package.
-CamemBERT is pre-trained on a large French language web-crawled text corpus.

-#### ALBERT Encoder

-The `albert` encoder loads a pretrained [ALBERT](https://arxiv.org/abs/1909.11942) (default `albert-base-v2`) model using the Hugging Face transformers package.
-Albert is similar to BERT, with significantly lower memory usage and somewhat faster training time.

 #### T5 Encoder

 The `t5` encoder loads a pretrained [T5](https://arxiv.org/pdf/1910.10683.pdf) (default `t5-small`) model using the